bmershon/procrustes/README.md

 #### Sensity to initial rotation

 The animations show that local minima can occur when we attempt to fit *Candide.off* to a rotated statue.
 Where we previously saw a great fit with *Candide* rotated to fit the statue, the perturbation knocked us into a local minimum where the ICP algorithm converged.
 Why did the ICP algorithm converge?
 The algorithm stops before the `MAX_ITERATIONS` have occured if the correspondences (and therefore the centroid of Cy) remain unchanged since the last iteration.
 This can very well occur in a bad position, even if we are fitting a subset point cloud to what is effectively its superset point cloud.

+#### Number of iterations

+- The *Candide.off* to *NotreDameFrontHalf.off* fit took only 19 iterations to converge.
+- The *Candide.off* to the styrofoam head fit took 48 iterations.
+- The bad fit of the *Candide* mask to Chris Tralie's head took 84 iterations to arrive at the local minimumm where the mesh lands on his neck.